-Sukhothai and Phitsanulok are two of the most remarkable historic towns in Thailand, though signifficantly less visited than the big tourist hot spots or even Ayutthaya.
+Sukhothai and Phitsanulok are two of the most remarkable historic towns in Thailand, though significantly less visited than the big tourist hot spots or even Ayutthaya.
 I was glad I made the trip some 400 km north from Bangkok last month and could experience these highlights in the lower north of Thailand in peace and without hectic.
 So here are your best options on how to get from Bangkok to Sukhothai and Phitsanulok.

 Bangkok to Sukhothai by Bus

 This is the best way to travel between these two cities overland.
 There are air-con busses leaving from Mo Chit Northern Bus Terminal in Bangkok every 30 minutes, daily from 7am to 11pm.
-To get to the bus terminal, take the MRT underground to Kamphaeng Phet Station and from there a motorbike taxi (30 baht) to Mo Chit Bus Terminal.
-Bus fares are: 273 baht for 2nd class aircon, 349 baht for 1st class and 407 baht for VIP.
+To get to the bus terminal, take the MRT underground to Kamphaeng Phet Station and from there a motorbike taxi (30 Baht) to Mo Chit Bus Terminal.
+Bus fares are: 273 Baht for 2nd class aircon, 349 Baht for 1st class and 407 Baht for VIP.
 The journey takes about 6-7 hours.

-Once you arrive at the Sukhothai Bus Terminal (see picture below) there are songthaews (shared pick-up taxis) taking you to the foreign hotel area in New Sukhothai which is located about 2,5 km drive from the bus station.
-One way fare: 50 baht.
+Once you arrive at the Sukhothai Bus Terminal (see picture below) there are songthaews (shared pick-up taxis) taking you to the foreign hotel area in New Sukhothai which is located about 2.5 km drive from the bus station.
+One way fare: 50 Baht.
 They also drop you off right at the door of your hotel if you ask them to with no additional charge.

 Taking the bus back to Bangkok works the same way: songthaew to the bus terminal, then bus to Bangkok – similar departure times and same fares.
 Note though that the bus trip back usually takes about one hour longer as you are likely to hit BKK’s rush hour traffic jam in the afternoon / evening.